Superconductivity, generalized random phase approximation and linear scaling methods: Introduction

-Our understanding of the microscopic origin of superconductivity is based on mean-field theory, known also as Bardeen-Cooper-Schrieffer (BCS) theory~\cite{Bardeen1957,Bardeen1957a,Schrieffer1964,Tinkham2004}.
-Mean-field theory requires the self-consistent solution of a single-particle effective (mean-field) Hamiltonian.
-At each step of the self-consistent loop the Hamiltonian is fully diagonalized, therefore the computational time scales as $O(N^3)$, with $N$ the number of constituents, for instance the lattice sites in a tight binding model.
+It turns out that the derivation of the expression for the superfluid weight in the generalized random phase approximation~\eqref{eq:main_Ds_GRPA} is particularly transparent if the starting point is the mean-field potential $\Omega_{\rm m.f.}\qty\big(\vb{A},P(\vb{A}))$ as a function of the one-particle density matrix, where $P(\vb{A})$ is the density matrix which minimizes $\Omega_{\rm m.f.}(\vb{A},P)$ for a given value of the constant vector potential $\vb{A}$.
+This is the approach used in Section~\ref{sec:superfluid_weight}.
+Equivalently, one can start from the grand potential expressed in the terms of the effective fields $\Omega_{\rm m.f.}\qty\big(\vb{A},\Gamma(\vb{A}),\Delta(\vb{A}))$, as done in Ref.~\onlinecite{Huhtinen2022}, but then the derivation of~\eqref{eq:main_Ds_GRPA} becomes rather cumbersome, which is probably the reason why the connection with the random phase approximation has not been unveiled in previous works.
+This illustrates the advantage of reformulating mean-field theory in terms of the one-particle density matrix.

+The original results presented in Section~\ref{sec:mermin_functional} are potentially important for another reason, namely they are a first step towards the application of linear scaling methods to superconducting systems.
+Linear scaling means that the computational resources (time and memory) required for the numerical solution of a problem scale linearly $\sim O(N)$ with the number of constituents $N$, for instance the lattice sites in a tight-binding model.
+The numerical solution of the mean-field problem generally scales as $O(N^3)$ since it requires the full diagonalization of the mean-field Hamiltonian.
 This scaling severely limits the accessible system size~\cite{Lau2022}.
-This is a problem when studying disordered superconductors since one would like to consider very large systems due to the fact that translational symmetry is broken by disorder.
-The need to simulate large systems has been further exacerbated with the discovery of superconductivity in moir\'e heterostructures~\cite{Cao2018,Torma2021}, such as magic-angle twisted bilayer graphene, which can contain thousands of atoms in a moir\'e unit cell.
-The naive application of mean-field theory in this case is computationally very demanding and one has to introduce further approximations, such as restricting to a limited number of moir\'e minibands and/or renormalization procedures, which have been shown to lead to problems when evaluating important observables such as the superfluid weight~\cite{Hu2019,Julku2020,Xie2020}.
-Moreover, the simulation of moir\'e heterostructures in the presence of disorder is currently out reach.
+This is a problem when studying disordered superconductors since it is generally necessary to consider rather large systems.
+The need to simulate large systems has been further exacerbated with the discovery of superconductivity in moir\'e heterostructures~\cite{Cao2018,Torma2022}, such as magic-angle twisted bilayer graphene, which can contain thousands of atoms in a moir\'e unit cell.
+The na\"ive application of mean-field theory in this case is computationally very demanding and one has to introduce further approximations, such as restricting to a limited number of moir\'e minibands and/or renormalization procedures, which have been shown to lead to problems when evaluating important observables such as the superfluid weight~\cite{Hu2019,Julku2020,Xie2020}.
+Moreover, the simulation of moir\'e heterostructures in the presence of disorder is currently out of reach.